Accelerate Breakthrough Research with Intuitive Sample Preparation

 Veterinary Drug Residues

 QuEChERS has proven highly effective for extracting antibiotics, anthelmintics, growth promoters, and other veterinary drugs from meat, milk, eggs, and honey.
-Researchers have successfully adapted the method to analyze various drug classes including fluoroquinolones, sulfonamides, tetracyclines, macrolides, and beta-agonists in animal tissues.
+Researchers have successfully adapted the method to analyze various drug classes, including quinolones, sulfonamides, anabolic steroids, and their agonists, in animal tissues [6].

 Mycotoxins

-The method has been applied to detect aflatoxins, ochratoxins, fumonisins, and other mycotoxins in grains, nuts, spices, milk, and processed foods.
-QuEChERS combined with LC-MS/MS provides sensitive mycotoxin analysis with excellent recoveries.
+The method has been applied to detect aflatoxins and other mycotoxins in grains, nuts, spices, milk, and processed foods.
+QuEChERS combined with UPLC-MS/MS provides sensitive mycotoxin detection and analysis [6].

 Environmental Contaminants

-QuEChERS successfully extracts polycyclic aromatic hydrocarbons (PAHs), polychlorinated biphenyls (PCBs), polybrominated diphenyl ethers (PBDEs), flame retardants, and other persistent organic pollutants from food and environmental matrices.
+QuEChERS successfully extracts polycyclic aromatic hydrocarbons (PAHs), polychlorinated biphenyls (PCBs), polybrominated diphenyl ethers (PBDEs), flame retardants, and other persistent organic pollutants from various matrices [7].
+These compounds persist in the environment and can build up in organisms, increasing in concentration as they move through the food chain, making their detection imperative [7].

 Cannabis and Hemp Testing

-As the legal cannabis industry has grown, QuEChERS has been adapted for cannabinoid potency testing and pesticide residue analysis in marijuana, hemp, and cannabis-infused edibles and beverages.
-Modified QuEChERS methods provide efficient extraction of both cannabinoids and pesticides from plant material and complex food matrices.
+As the legal cannabis industry has grown, QuEChERS has been adapted for cannabinoid potency testing, measuring tetrahydrocannabinol (THC), cannabidiol (CBD), and cannabinol (CBN), as well as for pesticide residue analysis in marijuana, hemp, and cannabis-infused edibles and beverages [8].

 Biological Samples

-Researchers have extended QuEChERS to analyze drugs, toxins, and environmental chemicals in blood, urine, plasma, hair, and nails for toxicology, forensic science, and biomonitoring applications.
+Researchers have extended QuEChERS to analyze toxins and environmental chemicals in whole blood, serum, and plasma for toxicology, forensic science, and biomonitoring applications [9].

 PFAS Analysis

-Recent innovations have adapted QuEChERS for per- and polyfluoroalkyl substances (PFAS) in food, environmental samples, and biological tissues, addressing the growing concern about these "forever chemicals".
+Recent innovations have adapted QuEChERS for per- and polyfluoroalkyl substances (PFAS) in food, environmental samples, and biological tissues, in an attempt to address the growing concern about these "forever chemicals" [10].

 Advantages of QuEChERS: Why It Revolutionized Sample Preparation